tjiangHIT/cuteSV/README.md

 ---
 ### Introduction
-Long-read sequencing technologies enable to comprehensively discover structural variations (SVs).
-However, it is still non-trivial for state-of-the-art approaches to detect SVs with high sensitivity or high performance or both.
-Herein, we propose cuteSV, a sensitive, fast and lightweight SV detection approach. cuteSV uses tailored methods to comprehensively collect various types of SV signatures, and a clustering-and-refinement method to implement a stepwise SV detection, which enables to achieve high sensitivity without loss of accuracy.
-Benchmark results demonstrate that cuteSV has better yields on real datasets.
-Further, its speed and scalability are outstanding and promising to large-scale data analysis.
+Long-read sequencing enables the comprehensive discovery of structural variations (SVs).
+However, it is still non-trivial to achieve high sensitivity and performance simultaneously due to the complex SV signatures implied by the noisy long reads.
+Therefore, we propose cuteSV, a sensitive, fast and scalable long read-based SV detection approach. cuteSV uses tailored methods to collect the signatures of various types of SVs and it employs a clustering-and-refinement method to analyze the signatures to implement sensitive SV detection.
+Benchmark on real PacBio and ONT datasets demonstrate that cuteSV has better yields and scalability than state-of-the-art tools.

 The benchmark results of cuteSV on the HG002 human sample are below: